NewForce-at-Mountwest/foundations-course/chapters/CSS_LAYOUT.md

 ## Practice
-Continue to build your personal website, this time focusing on layout.
+Continue to build your partner website, this time focusing on layout.
 [Here's an example of the finished product.](https://jordan-castelloe.github.io/onboarding-personal-website-demo/) Yours doesn't have to look exactly like this- it's just to give you a starting point.

 1. In your HTML, add a new `div` around your name and job title.
 This new `div` should be `30vw` wide with `4rem` of padding and should be centered both vertically and horizontally inside the `header` element. *(Hint: flexbox is great for centering!)*
 1. Use flexbox to create a two-column layout for the page content: